anbuchelva/blog/content/post/github-offers-unlimited-free-private-repositories.md

 Creating new repository has an option to choose between Private and Public, which is very simple.

-To make an existing repo private, go to {% label @Settings %} of the repository and scroll to the bottom where the {% label @Danger Zone %} exists and select the option to make the repository private.
+To make an existing repo private, go to `Settings` of the repository and scroll to the bottom where the `Danger Zone` exists and select the option to make the repository private.

 ![github_Private_repo_danger_zone](https://res.cloudinary.com/anbuchelva/image/upload/v1546930142/images/github_private_repo/github_Private_repo_danger_zone.png)